garrettomi/byBooks/README.md

 User Interface
 [x] Implement a dashboard that lists all books, with options to add, edit, view in detail, and delete books.

-● Create forms for adding new books and editing existing ones.
+[x] Create forms for adding new books and editing existing ones.
-● Each book entry should display basic information such as title, author, and year of publication.
+[x] Each book entry should display basic information such as title, author, and year of publication.
-● Use modal dialogs for form submissions to enhance user experience.
+[x] Use modal dialogs for form submissions to enhance user experience.

+State Management
+[x] Utilize Context API to manage state across components.
+[x] Form Handling
+[x] Include client-side validation with visual feedback for required fields.
+[x] Use controlled components for form inputs to handle form data.

 Troubleshooting